What hath Palo Alto wrought?

 In reading Harris' account, it becomes clear that the Palo Alto in the book's title is not so much a city of roughly 68,000 but a synecdoche that at various times stands in for Silicon Valley, for Stanford University and for worldwide capitalism.
 For a critic of capitalism, the city makes for a convenient punching bag.
 It was, after all, the home of Theranos, the fraudulent blood-testing company that collapsed spectacularly in 2018.
 Palo Alto is also just a short stroll away from the Stanford University home where Sam Bankman-Fried, the disgraced founder of the cryptocurrency exchange FTX, is currently under house arrest, awaiting trial for securities fraud, money laundering and other charges.

-But even if the city punches above its weight, there are times when it feels like Harris overplays his hand in linking Palo Alto to capitalism, a system that many before him have criticized for perpetuating inequality and crushing the human soul (Upton Sinclair, Charles Dickens, Karl Marx and an episode in the HBO show "Industry," in which a junior employee at a hypercompetitive London investment bank literally works himself to death, all come to mind).
-The Hoover Tower may be as conspicuous as ever, but one would not learn from Harris' account that the majority of the city votes Democratic, that 46% of the city consists of renters and that many residents and city officials would likely agree with his critique, as evidenced by the renaming of middle schools to remove Jordan's and Terman's name in 2018.
+But even if the city punches above its weight, there are times when it feels like Harris overplays his hand in linking Palo Alto to capitalism, a system that many before him have criticized for perpetuating inequality and crushing the human soul (Upton Sinclair, Charles Dickens and Karl Marx all come to mind, as does an episode of the HBO show "Industry," in which a junior employee at a hypercompetitive London investment bank literally works himself to death).
+The Hoover Tower may be as conspicuous as ever, but one would not learn from Harris' account that the majority of the city votes Democratic, that 46% of the city consists of renters and that many residents and city officials would likely agree with his critique, as evidenced by the renaming of middle schools to remove Jordan's and Terman's names in 2018.

 Nowhere, however, is this conflation of Palo Alto the city and Palo Alto the concept more grating than in Harris' treatment of student suicides.
 The topic took on increased urgency and national significance after four high school students in Palo Alto died by suicide between October 2014 and March 2015.
 Their deaths followed another "suicide cluster" that occurred from May 2009 to January 2010, when five suicides occurred.